-I have the honour to address you in my capacity as Special Rapporteur on the negative impact of unilateral coercive measures on the enjoyment of human rights pursuant to Human Rights Council resolution 45/5.
+I have the honour to address you in my capacity as Special Rapporteur on the negative impact of unilateral coercive measures on the enjoyment of human rights pursuant to Human Rights Council resolution 45/53.

-In this connection, I would like to bring to the attention of your Excellency's Government information I have received concerning the fact that the joint stock companies Belaruskali, a state-owned enterprise in the Republic of Belarus which mines potash, and Belarus Potash Company (BPC), a state-owned enterprise that markets and exports the potash, are being blocked from transporting it through the Republic of Lithuania as a result of its response to unilateral sanctions imposed by the European Union and the United States of America.
-I am also writing concerning the fact banks in Lithuania have impeded transactions pertaining to trade in Belarusian potash.
-I am concerned that these actions are having a detrimental effect on human rights internationally, particularly the right to adequate food in a number of countries but also other rights that are associated with it.
+In this connection, I would like to bring to the attention of your Excellency's Government information I have received concerning the fact that the joint stock companies Belaruskali, a state-owned enterprise in the Republic of Belarus which mines potash, and Belarus Potash Company (BPC), a state-owned enterprise that markets and exports the potash, have been listed under U.S. sanctions on the basis of Executive Order 14038 of 9 August 2021, resulting in the blocking of their assets and transactions over which the United States of America claims jurisdiction.
+I am concerned that these listings are separately and jointly having a detrimental effect on human rights internationally, particularly the right to adequate food in a number of countries, but also other rights that are associated with it.